 - “Way to go!
 You kept your cool under pressure!”

 If you can’t seem to find successes in your day, you may be searching too hard for extraordinary and dramatic achievements.
 Remember the small wins!

 Building self-confidence is a process, not an event.
-But if you’ve tried this exercise for a few weeks and you still find it difficult to notice your good qualities and actions, see a therapist for help.
+But if you’ve tried this exercise for a few weeks and you still find it difficult to notice your good qualities and actions, you may want to see a therapist for help.

 Other Benefits of Focusing on Successes

 Just thinking about past successes and values has surprisingly positive effects on behavior, thinking, academic performance, and even IQ.
-Dr. Jeremy Dean, in this blog, cites research that suggests that recognizing your own successes can raise your IQ about 10 points.
-Similar types of “self-affirmation” were shown in other research to increase the test scores of oft-marginalized students such as African-Americans and female math students.
+Dr. Jeremy Dean, in this blog , cites research that suggests that recognizing your own successes can raise your IQ about 10 points.
+Similar types of self-affirmation were shown in other research to increase the test scores of often marginalized students such as African-Americans and female math students.

 Yes, your daily successes may seem small, but often small victories are the sweetest.
 And maybe those positive actions you took are not so small after all.

 © Meg Selig, 2018.
 All rights reserved.

 Burton, N. "Self-Confidence Versus Self-Esteem," psychologytoday.com.